museumsvictoria/collections-online/README.md

 * RavenDb v3.0 (Database)
 * IMu Client for connecting to EMu (Museum Collections Management System).

-## Museum Victoria
+## Museums Victoria
-Museum Victoria is a multidisciplinary museum in Melbourne, Australia with three public venues –  Melbourne Museum, Scienceworks and the Immigration Museum.
+Museums Victoria is a multidisciplinary museum in Melbourne, Australia with three public venues –  Melbourne Museum, Scienceworks and the Immigration Museum.
 The museum’s collection dates back to 1854 and comprises natural sciences (including zoological, palaeontological, and geological specimens) and humanities (including indigenous cultures, history and technology collections).
 The museum cares for an estimated 17 million items, many of which are grouped together as a single entry in the electronic cataloguing system.

 ## Open access to data and images
 We wish to encourage reuse and sharing of content.
 To that end, all the information written by curators, collection managers, and others is released under a Creative Commons Attribution 4.0 International licence.
 The elements of each record that are defined as ‘data’ carry a CC0 license.